-All bread and cakes sold at the loaf in both Crich and Matlock are baked, fresh every day, at the bakery in Crich.
+All bread and cakes sold at the loaf are baked, fresh every day, at the bakery in Crich.
 Some of our customers have told us that it would be useful to understand a little bit more about the differences between the great variety of breads that we make.
 Hopefully, this guide will help you to choose the next time you visit the loaf.
 From competitively priced every-day loaves, to the more distinctive but great value continental and artisan breads, we should have something to suit your tastes whatever the occasion.

 We don't bake with any additives or preservatives of any kind.
 Though this means bread from the loaf is best on the day you buy it, most will also keep well for a few days if you store them sealed, but not in a fridge.
 Though we do use vegetable fats in some breads, most are a simple combination of flour, water, fat, yeast and a small amount of salt.
 Feel free to ask us to slice any of the breads with our 'medium' slicer.